 Some Chow Chows might be naturally protective or shy because of their genes.
 It’s key for breeders to test for good temperament in their dogs.

-Early Socialization Impact
+Early Socialisation Impact

-Socialization Activity | Age to Start | Frequency |
+| Socialization Activity | Age to Start | Frequency |

-Meeting new people | 8 weeks | Daily |
+| Meeting new people | 8 weeks | Daily |

-Encountering other pets | 10 weeks | Weekly |
+| Encountering other pets | 10 weeks | Weekly |

-Experiencing new environments | 12 weeks | Bi-weekly |
+| Experiencing new environments | 12 weeks | Bi-weekly |

 Environmental Factors

 Make sure your Chow Chow feels safe and loved.
 Give them a comfy home and spend time with them.
-Regular exercise and mental games prevent boredom and stress, which can lead to bad behavior.
+Regular exercise and mental games prevent boredom and stress, which can lead to bad behaviour.

-Training and Socializing Your Chow Chow
+Training and Socialising Your Chow Chow

 Effective Training Methods